getdirty75/asymetrics/src/articles/blu-ritual.md

 #### For over 20 years, Francesco Cucchi invested his soul in a vast spectrum of different music: from driving a sound truck around illegal raves to experiments with Liberian & Ghanaian House-Music, only to eventually launch cornerstone label [Gqom Oh!](https://gqomoh.bandcamp.com/music)

-After pushing one of the [most exciting genres](https://en.wikipedia.org/wiki/Gqom) of the past decade under the name [](https://boilerroom.tv/recording/nan-kole)[Nan Kolé](https://www.residentadvisor.net/dj/nankole), he is now moving on to a new dimension of sound and tells us all about it!
+After pushing one of the [most exciting genres](https://en.wikipedia.org/wiki/Gqom) of the past decade under the name [](https://boilerroom.tv/recording/nan-kole)[Nan Kolè](https://www.residentadvisor.net/dj/nankole), he is now moving on to a new dimension of sound and tells us all about it!

 <iframe style="border: 0; width: 100%; height: 380px;" src="https://bandcamp.com/EmbeddedPlayer/album=1167044407/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=1502225380/transparent=true/" seamless><a href="https://nankole.bandcamp.com/album/outro">Outro by Nan Kolè</a></iframe>

-*\*Francesco's farewell to his [Nan Kolé](https://nankole.bandcamp.com/) project: the deep and intimate ["Outro" LP](https://nankole.bandcamp.com/album/outro)*
+*\*Francesco's farewell to his [](https://nankole.bandcamp.com/)[Nan Kolè](https://nankole.bandcamp.com/) project: the deep and intimate ["Outro" LP](https://nankole.bandcamp.com/album/outro)*

 <br>

 **Last time** I saw Francesco five years ago, we were having a beer in [Pigneto](https://www.romeing.it/pigneto-neighbourhood-rome/), a notorious alternative hood of Rome, with a couple local DJs.
-He was about to launch the first release of[ Gqom-Oh](https://gqomoh.bandcamp.com/music) and I had no idea what was about to hit me!
+He was about to launch the first release of[ Gqom-Oh](https://gqomoh.bandcamp.com/music)! and I had no idea what was about to hit me!
 Casually mentioning the project, his usual humble stance did not prepare me.
 As he passed me his headphones to check the first tracks that were about to be released, I got slapped on the brain!
 I remember telling him how staggering the music was, and how I thought something so fresh, at the time only known to a handful of kids in the townships of Durban, had the potential to run a tsunami over London and Berlin!

 ![](/img/theasymetrics_gqom-oh-1.jpg)